mansona/ember-cli-notifications/README.md

 ### Auto clear

 Boolean value that defines whether the notification message dismisses automatically, or whether it needs to be dismissed manually by the user.

-Inherit the default `clearDuration` value unless specified.
+If true, inherits the default `clearDuration` value unless specified.

 *Default value is `false`*

 #### Options

-* `false` (default)
+* `false`
 * `true`

 #### Example